MrE-fpv/Pocket-Hertz-Hunter/README.md

 ## Introduction

-Taking Odddollar's Hertz Hunter to an easy & very cheap compact version, that any individual or club could have in their gear.
+Taking Odddollar's Hertz Hunter to an simple & very cheap compact version, that any individual or club could have in their gear.

 *Images*